 However, it is also true that humans produce more carbon dioxide than plants.
-Then, with the same line of reasoning, this statement should also be true: Feng Shui doesn’t like more people sleeping in bedroom with you.
+Then, with the same line of reasoning, this statement should also be true: Feng Shui doesn’t like more people sleeping in the bedroom with you.

-Further, the human is also growing (bigger or older) and produces energy!
+Furthermore, the human is also growing (bigger or older) and produces energy!

 Well, let’s take a step back and think about Feng Shui.

-As for plants in bedroom, it is neither in the Form School or the Compass School of Feng Shui.
+As for plants in the bedroom, it is neither in the Form School or the Compass School of Feng Shui.
 This makes it more of an experience passed down through generations.

 To understand why this is an experience, let’s take a look at the living conditions of our predecessors.

 In ancient China, most people are peasants.
 Thus, I can safely assume that many people share a room together.

 Also in ancient times, people had no idea what oxygen or carbon dioxide is, and how it affects us.
 This is also true for which plants produce what at night is also unknown.

 But if someone were to put plants in a room full of people, I can safely assume, based on chance and probability, that the plant produces carbon dioxide at night.
 Thus, more carbon dioxide will be added to the room, which will worsen people’s sleep exponentially.

 That is why I think Feng Shui doesn’t like plants in the bedroom.
 That concept is based on a historical context which is no longer true in today’s living standards and knowledge we have.